Skip to content

 Section titled “Hands-On Exercise: Create and Explore a Backstage App”

-Objective: Scaffold a Backstage app, verify the monorepo structure, run it locally, and build a Docker image.
+Objective: Scaffold a Backstage application, verify its complex monorepo structure, run it locally, and construct a multi-stage Docker image.

 Estimated time: 30-40 minutes